 These numbers show the importance of mobile-first strategies for online sales in Brazil.
-Offering a positive mobile experience for your customers – be it through a mobile-responsive website or an app – can help your business boost conversion rates in Brazil.
+Offering a positive mobile experience for your customers – through a mobile-responsive website or an app – can help your business boost conversion rates in Brazil.

 Picture this: After successfully implementing all the necessary steps, investing in marketing actions and strategies, and successfully attracting a large number of potential customers, your website encounters technical difficulties that hinder the payment process and prevent successful conversions.

 To avoid this scenario, it is crucial to work with a reliable platform that provides payment failure alternatives, such as:

 This technology, offered by some payment processors, enables online stores to connect with more than one acquirer, especially in gateway models – where the payment processor directly connects an online store with acquirers to facilitate settlements.